ibm-cloud-docs/apps/faqs.md

 {: faq}

 A toolchain is a set of tool integrations that support development, deployment, and operations tasks.
 You can create a toolchain from your app.
 The toolchain can support continuous development, deployment, monitoring, and more, and it is associated with your app.
 Each app can be associated with a toolchain.
 A toolchain can be configured so that changes to the toolchain automatically build and deploy the app.
 For more information about toolchains, see [Creating toolchains](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started).

+## How do I change the domain for my Cloud Foundry apps?
+{: #cf-domains-faq}
+{: faq}

+For Cloud Foundry apps, you can change your domain from `mybluemix.net` to `appdomain.cloud` by using either the {{site.data.keyword.cloud_notm}} console or the command-line interface.
+For more information about changing your domain to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).

+When you create new apps, the default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.